Zeus-Eternal/Ajax-In-WordPress-Brass-Metal/README.md

 - **Flexible Navigation**: Multiple menu locations and new offcanvas or navbar menu styles.
-- **Automatic Table of Contents**: Posts include a generated index for easy navigation.
+- **Automatic Table of Contents**: Posts and pages include a generated table of contents linking to headings for easy navigation.
 - **OOP Architecture**: Core features are encapsulated in the `AjaxinWP_Theme` class for cleaner code.
 ## Why Ajax?